Brunswick officials arrange for emergency water shipments to mobile home park

-The town of Brunswick has arranged for a shipment of water from a nearby community to residents of Bay Bridges Estates, a large mobile home park whose residents have been dealing with a water shortage for almost two weeks.
+The town of Brunswick has arranged for a shipment of water from a nearby community to residents of Bay Bridge Estates, a large mobile home park whose residents have been dealing with a water shortage for almost two weeks.

-Stephen Langsdorf, an attorney for the town, sent a letter Wednesday to the park’s owners, BBE LLC and Liberty Management Group, demanding action to address an ongoing water supply problem that has affected approximately 400 homes.
+Stephen Langsdorf, an attorney for the town, sent a letter Wednesday to the park’s owners, BBE LLC and Liberty Management Group, demanding action to address an ongoing water supply problem that has affected about 400 homes.
 Many residents say they have not had enough water to do laundry, dishes or even take showers, and the town stepped in after concluding that the shortage was a public health crisis.

-Kevin McCarthy of Liberty Management responded with an outline of the company’s short and long-term plans, which included drilling a new well on site.
+Kevin McCarthy of Liberty Management responded with an outline of the company’s short- and long-term plans, which included drilling a new well on site.
 However, Langsdorf replied Thursday that the town was unsatisfied with the short-term fix.

 “The town has determined that immediate and ongoing bulk filling of your storage tanks is essential to the provision of adequate water to your tenants,” the town attorney wrote.
 “We have arranged for the Topsham Water District to begin trucking water as of (Friday) morning to ensure the storage tanks are filled until such time as your new well is on line.”